Guide to Skin Retouching in Photoshop

 - Don’t remove any permanent marks on the skin, for example, if the subject has a birthmark, this is not something that needs to be removed as it is a permanent part of the subjects skin.
 However editing out things such as rashes or pimples is fine to do.

-If you follow these simple ideas, your skin retouching will be much easier, if you still need help learning to master the art of skin retouching you can always enlist the help of some beauty retouching services for even more great advice.
+If you follow these simple ideas, your skin retouching will be much easier, if you still need help learning to master the art of Fashion photo retouching service you can always enlist the help of some beauty retouching services for even more great advice.